-Last updated March 30, 2026
+Last updated June 28, 2026

 You shouldn't have to manually check every flight on the day of travel.
-JourneyFuse watches your clients' upcoming flights automatically and alerts you — and optionally your clients — the moment something changes.
+JourneyFuse tracks your clients' upcoming flights automatically and alerts you — and optionally your clients — the moment something changes.
 Delays, cancellations, diversions, gate changes — you'll know before your client does.

 Any flight block in an itinerary with a flight number is eligible for monitoring.
 JourneyFuse checks flights on a smart schedule: